bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 BitBox adds these device-specific extensions on top of the common API:

-- `driver.mode` selects one mechanism when the imported module exposes several.
+- `driver.mode` selects the connection mechanism and is required.
 - `driver.onPairingCode` is required for `bitbox-api` drivers.
 - `driver.formatUnit` chooses how amounts are shown while signing.